xelis-project/xelis-blockchain/README.md

 # XELIS Blockchain
 All rights reserved.

-XELIS is a blockchain made in Rust and powered by Tokio, using account model.
-It allows deploy custom assets working exactly like the native coin in transactions and wallet.

-This project is based on an event-driven system combined with the native async/await and works with a unique and from scratch p2p system.
+A from scratch blockchain made in Rust and powered by Tokio, using account model.
+XELIS is based on an event-driven system combined with the native async/await and works with a unique and from scratch p2p system.
+This allow to be notified on any events happening on the network and to be able to react to them instead of checking periodically for updates.

+BlockDAG is enabled to improve the scalability and the security of the network.
+Homomorphic Encryption using ElGamal is used to provide privacy on transactions (transfered amounts) and balances.

+ElGamal cryptosystem was choosen because it's a well known and studied encryption algorithm which has homomorphism features.
+ElGamal is fast and is used in combination with Ristretto255 curve to provide a good level of security (~128 bits of security).
+Homomorphic operations available using ElGamal are addition/subtraction between ciphertexts and/or plaintext and multiplication against plaintext value.

+Account Model allows to have a more flexible system than UTXO model and to have a better privacy because there is no need to link inputs and outputs, which provide real fungibility.
+It allows also the fast-sync feature to only download the last state of the blockchain instead of downloading all the history.

+Pruning system is also available to reduce the size of the blockchain by removing old blocks and transactions.

+We also aims to enabled Smart Contracts support in the future.

+We provide differents built-in network:
+- Mainnet: Not released yet
+- Testnet: Running
+- Devnet: this network is used for local development purpose where you want to create your own local chain.
+It has no peers

 ### Objectives